Magnolia campbelliiCup and Saucer Magnolia

 Considered to be one of the earliest flowering plants with fossils dating back 100 million years, magnolias were spread throughout the northern hemisphere before the latest ice age, along with ginkgos and redwoods.
 Flowering plants co-evolved with insects, resulting in tremendous diversity of both groups.
-Magnolias are pollinated mostly by beetles, one of the earth's oldest known insects.
+Magnolias are pollinated mostly by beetles, one of the earth's oldest known insect groups.
 The stamens (male) and carpels (female) of magnolias are spirally arranged on an elongated axis and are encircled by tepals, a combination of petals and sepals of the same color – also spirally arranged.
 This arrangement is characterized as a very primitive floral structure.

 Today, of the over 200 species of magnolia, 80% occur in Asia.
 The remaining species can be found in the Americas, including the Caribbean.
 Magnolias grow in climates ranging from temperate to tropical.
 San Francisco's chilly fog and temperate ocean climate provides an environment where many of these species can thrive.
-We have 11 mature specimens of M. campbellii spread throughout the Garden including the very first of this species to bloom in the United States in 1940, which can be found in the Camellia Garden (Bed 58A).
+We have 11 mature specimens of M. campbellii spread throughout the Garden including the very first of this species to bloom in the United States in 1940, located in the Camellia Garden (Bed 58A).

 ||Sun or partial shade; prefers deep, rich, well-drained soil and a location sheltered from wind.
 Late frosts can damage opening buds.